sxzz/tsdown/docs/guide/getting-started.md

 # Getting Started

-:::warning 🚧 Beta Software
-[Rolldown](https://rolldown.rs) is currently in beta status.
+:::warning 🚧 Beta Software [Rolldown](https://rolldown.rs) is currently in beta status.
 While it can already handle most production use cases, there may still be bugs and rough edges.
 Most notably, the built-in minification feature is still a work in progress.
 :::

 ## Installation

-There are severals ways to get started with `tsdown`, you can either :
+There are several ways to get started with `tsdown`.
+You can:

 - [Manually install](#manual-installation) it as a development dependency in your project.
 - Use the [starter templates](#starter-templates) to quickly scaffold a new project.
 - Try it online using [StackBlitz](#try-online).

-### Manual Installation
+### Manual Installation {#manual-installation}

 Install `tsdown` as a development dependency using your preferred package manager: